Ibarca/Forecast-Validation-with-Prophet-Backtesting-Using-One-Train-Test-Split/README.md

 ```python
 forecast_validation = forecast[["ds", "yhat", "yhat_lower", "yhat_upper"]]
 ```

+> [!NOTE]
+> For the forecast accuracy evaluation, I only use the main forecast value, `yhat`, and compare it against the actual sales value, `y`.
+Prophet also returns `yhat_lower` and `yhat_upper`, which represent the uncertainty interval around the forecast.
+These values are useful for visualizing the possible range of future demand, but they are not used directly to calculate standard accuracy metrics such as MAE, RMSE, MAPE, or Bias.

 Then I combine the forecast with the actual sales from the validation period.